osm-americana/openstreetmap-americana/style/CONTRIBUTE.md

 | <img src="../doc-img/8_px_text.svg" height=20 width=20 />  | 8px         |
 | <img src="../doc-img/6_px_text.svg" height=20 width=20 />  | 6px         |

+It is not possible to use font sizes greater than 14px in shields.

 ### Shield Definitions

 The `loadShields` function in style/js/shield_defs.js contains a definition object for each shield displayed on the map.
 A definition object can contain the following properties: